-This procedure is used to unsubscribe to all subscribed events for the existing AF application AM context, as defined in 3GPP TS 23.501 [2], 3GPP TS 23.502 [3] and 3GPP TS 23.503 [14].
+This procedure is used to unsubscribe to all subscribed events when the NF service consumer previously provided access and mobility related service information for the existing AF application AM context, as defined in 3GPP TS 23.501 [2], 3GPP TS 23.502 [3] and 3GPP TS 23.503 [14].
+As result of this procedure, the "AM Policy Events Subscription" sub-resource is removed but the "Individual application AM context" remains with the access and mobility related service information.

-Figure 4.2.6.2-1 illustrates the procedure to unsubscribe from AM Policy events using the HTTP DELETE method.
+Figure 4.2.6.2-1 illustrates the procedure to unsubscribe from AM Policy Authorization event(s) using the HTTP DELETE method.